iarna/require-timer/README.md

 The output is ordered by when the module began being loaded.
 That is, the output is in *source code* order.

-The first number, is the amount of time into execution taht this module COMPLETED loading.
+The first number, is the amount of time into execution that this module COMPLETED loading.

-The second number is how long the module took to load, not including its children.
+The second number is how long the module took to load, not including the modules it loaded.

 Finally, have the require stack: